 What Experts Say Happens to Our Brains on Wordle

-- Dr. Matthew Baldwin: In an interview with Ira Flatow for the talk show Science Friday, Dr. Matthew Baldwin, assistant professor in psychology at the University of Florida, says there are two things possibly contributing to our daily Wordle craving.
+- Dr. Matthew Baldwin: Dr. Matthew Baldwin, assistant professor in psychology at the University of Florida, says there are two things possibly contributing to our daily Wordle craving.
 First is our shared experience and second is the feeling of challenge and reward we gain from playing the web game.
 He links the shared experience component to our “grasping for some kind of social cohesion” during the pandemic.

 - Juliet Landau-Pope: Productivity coach Juliet Landau-Pope ascribes our inclination for Wordle to the “sense of community” it brings to our lives, engendering that feeling of connectedness we seek in a pandemic-stricken time.
 She also called the addictive web game a “smart product” as Wordle allows players to “waste” only a few minutes daily.

 - Lee Chambers: For British psychologist Lee Chambers, what makes Wordle intriguing lies in the areas of our brains that are at work when we play it.
 In an interview with Insider, he says Wordle stimulates “both the language- and logic-processing areas of our brains”.
 But as with any game, Wordle is likely to release dopamine, the feel-good chemical we get when we expect a reward.
 He adds the game’s shareability played a great part in — and is key to — its popularity.
 “Constantly seeing the squares in our Twitter feed indicates that there is something to be solved, and others are on the case,” he told Insider.

 All these insights contribute to the many reasons why people continue to play Wordle.
 And it’s safe to say our motivations for coming back to it vary.
 But it’s equally possible we do so for all the factors mentioned above and more.